 Also, this would fill up the customer’s device limits.

 The customer will subsequently find it difficult to identify their devices to specify which MAC addresses are the current ones that should be retained and which are invalid past identities that should be deleted.

+MAC-based identification is BAD.
+Don’t do it.
+Device/user identification needs to use a specific mechanism that is permanently (and desirably privately) connected to the device/user.
+We recognize that this a potential change to current behaviour.
+Appropriate organizations should be brought in to the discussion (as you are doing) to solve the problem within their specific domains.

 When one device connects to a particular SSID using 2 (or more) different Passpoint profiles, we are not guaranteed the same randomized MAC address will be used on that same SSID.